featurevisor/featurevisor/docs/sdks/create.md

 | `refreshInterval`      | `number` (optional)   | The interval in seconds to refresh the datafile                                  |
 | `stickyFeatures`       | `object` (optional)   | Override feature evaluations for certain features                                |

+All of the properties are optional indeed, but we must have either `datafile` or `datafileUrl` present in the `options` object.

 Refer to JavaScript implementation [here](https://github.com/featurevisor/featurevisor/blob/main/packages/sdk/src/instance.ts).

 ### Bucketing